 5) What is the school’s primary food philosophy?
 Do they teach a variety of food philosophies for a well-rounded approach?

 NTI places a priority on nutrient density and biochemical individuality.
 We teach our students to know which foods are highly reliable sources of the essential nutrients and how those nutrients interact within the human biochemical environment.
 Layered on top is the recognition that certain foods may be more or less beneficial for each individual based on their unique biochemistry.
 The result is an ability to make adjustments in food recommendations that match a person’s particular needs and goals.
 We recognize the nutritional benefits provided by all different types of foods and our curriculum encompasses a variety of views on which diet plan to follow based on one’s wellness ambitions.
 We believe that learning multiple viewpoints from a scientific standpoint will allow our students to be critical thinkers and form their own opinions.
-Our hope is that by focusing on a strong science foundation, students will graduate with the necessary tools to understand the application of many different philosophies.
+Our hope is that by focusing on a strong science foundation, students will graduate with the necessary tools to understand the application of many different food philosophies.
+This level of variety and understanding of the underlying scientific mechanisms allows us to teach not only what to do but why to do it - a key feature of personalized nutrition counseling.

 6) Does the holistic nutrition program also include cooking lessons, recipe development, basic kitchen methodology?